What is your approach to the transition period for my child?

 My child has nut allergies - is the studio a nut-free zone?

-Our program is nut-free and Garden Street School of the Performing Arts is a nut-free facility.
+Our program is nut-free and the studio is a nut-free zone.

 All of our teachers and assistant teachers are trained in CPR and how to use an Epi pen before joining our classes.
 We have had quite a few children with nut allergies in the program and are experienced in keeping an eye on any food products in other children's snacks that might not be 100% nut free.
 We send frequent reminders to families to look carefully at food packaging to ensure that the food is in fact nut-free.

-If you child misses a class due to illness or a family vacation, we offer two make-up classes per 16 week session.
+If you child misses a class has to miss a class due to illness or a family vacation, we offer two make-up classes per 16 week session.